cybercom-finland/location_tracking_ml/README.md

    do not bring relevant new information.
  * Predicting difference to the last position is more successful than predicting absolute position.
  * Should add a cost function rising sharply for predicting positions outside the field.
 However, this works better in predicting absolute positions, rather than deltas.
+Perhaps the cost function can just sum the part of the input with the predicted delta to get the predicted new position and use that.

 TODO
 ====